 We use the service ourselves and are satisfied with it.
 Choosing the proper email marketing software can be a pain to research as each program as its own pros and cons.
 After talking to some of our clients and browsing through the web, I’ve compiled a list of seven alternatives to Constant Contact with short snippets on their features, how they differ and pricing.

-If you're switching from another service, this post on CANSPAM policies of the top email campaign solutions may be useful.
+If you're switching from another service, this post on CANSPAM policies of the top email campaign solutions may be helpful to you.